facebook/wdt/README.md

 We want things to work with even up to 1 second latency without incurring a 1 second delay before we send the first payload byte

+## Dependencies

+gflags (google flags library) but only for the command line,  the library doesn't depend on that

+gtest (google testing) but only for tests

+glog (google logging library)

+Parts of facebook Folly open source library (as set in the CMakefile) Mostly conv and threadlocal

+You can build and embed wdt as a library with as little as a C++11 compiler and glog - and you could macro way glog or replace by printing to stderr if needed

 ## Code layout

+### Directories

+* cmake/
+CMake files additionally to CMakeLists.txt

+* deps/
+Dependencies (open source version)

+* fbonly/
+Stuff specific to facebook/not open source yet

+### Main files

 * wdtCmdline.cpp

 Main program which allows to have a server or client process to exercise the library (for end 2 end test as well as a standalone utility)

+* wcp.sh

+A script to use wdt like scp for single big files - pending splitting support inside wdt proper the script does the splitting for you. install as "wcp".

 * WdtOptions.{h|cpp}

 To specify the behavior of wdt.
 If wdt is used as a library, then the caller get the mutable object of options and set different options accordingly.
 When wdt is run in a standalone mode, behavior is changed through gflags in